Securing funding can be essential to the success of your business. But for women entrepreneurs, that journey is often harder than it should be.

 While men and women typically seek financing for similar reasons (such as starting costs, inventory purchase, or new equipment) and at similar rates, men are more likely to obtain financing, when compared to women.
 Despite the persistent gender funding gap, more and more women are starting businesses.
-In fact, according to SCORE’s recent report on female entrepreneurs, “The Megaphone of Main Street: Women’s Entrepreneurship,” women-owned companies now make up 39% of the 28 million small businesses operating in the United States.
+In fact, according to SCORE’s recent report on women entrepreneurs, “The Megaphone of Main Street: Women’s Entrepreneurship”, women-owned companies now make up 39% of the 28 million small businesses operating in the United States.

 Some people argue that the reason why so many women are denied financing has more to do with the stability of their industries than their gender.
-Whatever the cause, there does appear to be a chilling effect: many female entrepreneurs are affected by the perceived gender bias and may avoid looking for financing because of it.
+Whatever the cause, there does appear to be a chilling effect: Many women entrepreneurs are affected by the perceived gender bias and may avoid looking for financing because of it.
 According to a 2017 survey by the Federal Reserve Bank of New York, women business owners have become discouraged and decided not to apply for financing in the past, specifically for fear of being turned down, at a higher rate than men.

 From freelancers and solopreneurs to entrepreneurs of all kinds, women in business already face many unique challenges.
 Access to financing because of gender bias shouldn’t be one of them.

-Fortunately, there’s also dedicated support out there for female entrepreneurs, and some organizations are actively working to level the playing field.
+Fortunately, there’s also dedicated support out there for women entrepreneurs, and some organizations are actively working to level the playing field.
 Access to information and mentoring can make all the difference in getting the financing needed to make your business a success.

-Here are some of the best business loans, grants, and financing options for women entrepreneurs looking to expand their businesses:
+Here are some of the best business loans, grants, and financing options for women entrepreneurs looking to expand their businesses.

 Small Business Administration (SBA) Loans